 Lunch will be provided.

 At Conversations of Color, Steinhardt students, faculty, and administrators discuss race, ethnicity, culture, sexual orientation, religious or spiritual belief, ability, gender identity/expression, economic class, and other related topics of diversity.

-Sponsored by the Steinhardt Office of Student Affairs.
+Sponsored by the Steinhardt Office of Student Affair.

 The Graduate Student Career Development Team offers an array of in-person and virtual events.
 Join for this week’s offerings:

 Virtual Career Fair: Global Opportunities in the U.S. and Abroad – Wednesday, November 9, 9:00am – 5:00pm, Virtual